mrchainman/Gotify-Nextcloud/README.md

 - [ ] Handle Calls
 - [ ] Check how it works with group chats
 - [ ] Find a better way for authentication, as username and password are stored in plaintext in the settings.py file

-### Contributing
-Please commit your contributions to the development branch